* ActorInspiredElement: Mario Van Peebles wrote his own part.

-* BoxOfficeBomb: This Jaws film FAILED in American theaters, grossing $20,763,013 against a $20 million budget and an additional $3 million in marketing costs.
+* BoxOfficeBomb: This ''Jaws'' film was the first and only one to fail in American theaters, grossing $20,763,013 against a $20 million budget and an additional $3 million in marketing costs.
+But it made enough money internationally to make more than its budget back (albeit just ''barely'').

 * ExecutiveMeddling: The film's original ending made a little more sense, but was changed for overseas prints due to the poor performance in theaters.
 Yes, the impaled shark ending was used in original theatrical prints.